dmaii/magic_torrent/README.md

 protocol, I will organize this into a real rubygem.

 TODO:
-Read the right amount of data for the last piece
+Figure out how to put the right number of bytes into a file on client